Review of a Student’s Suitability to Continue a Course Involving Placement

-Where a recommendation against continuation in the course of study (permanently or at this point in time) is made, the student has a right of appeal against the decision.
-No appeal shall lie in relation to the merits of the decision of the Review Panel, but the student may appeal against the decision on the basis that due process was not observed during the course of the review proceedings.
+Where a recommendation against continuation in the course of study (permanently or at this point in time) is made, the student has a right of appeal against the decision. (see Student Review and Appeals Policy)

 Academic discipline areas where satisfactory completion of a professional or clinical placement is mandatory for the attainment of an Award:

 Medical Laboratory Science